SethStalley/x86ChessEngine/README.md

 What To Do:
  * Move from NegaMax to Alpha-Beta AI
  * Decrease memory usage when moving/undoing moves
+ * Add GUI move verification, and user msg's

 Running
 ====